¡Qué Locura!: Pranks involving characters played by Luís Moncho Martínez

 A fake show starring Carlitos Dugarte (played by Luís Moncho Martínez) involves an old woman and her two grown children in the studio audience who want to invite a celebrity to their home for a few days.
 When the celebrity refuses, the old woman of the family gets upset, faints on the set and pretends to die in order to scare the celebrity.
-As an alternate prank in this segment, two celebrities (each paired with an actor from ¡Qué Locura! disguised as an audience member) compete against each other in a trivia contest.
+As an alternate prank in this segment, two celebrities (each paired with an actor from ¡Qué Locuras! disguised as an audience member) compete against each other in a trivia contest.
 Carlitos Dugarte asks the male celebrity the difficult questions in order to provoke a fight between the two.
 The original format of this segment was retooled and featured a man pretending to need a wheelchair to convince a female celebrity to go out on a date with him, and losing his temper in the green room when she refuses.